btheu/estivate/README.md

 ### ```@Table & @Cell```

-Parse Table HTML DOM as data frame
+Parse Table HTML DOM and match data by column name

 Each cells of each row are mapped to java class field/method.